The Girl on the Train (2009 film): Production

 The Girl on the Train has its genesis on a real life case that made headlines in France.
 Marie Leonie Leblanc, a woman in her twenties, walked into a police station in Paris on 9 July 2004 claiming she had been the victim of an antisemitic attack on a suburban RER train.
 According to her account, six men of North African descent ripped her clothes, cut some of her hair and daubed a swastika on her stomach, knocking over the pram containing her baby.

 Fellow passengers did nothing to help.
 The case provoked national outrage for its virulent antisemitism; politicians and the media seized on the incident.

 President Jacques Chirac, condemned the "shameful act", while Israel's prime minister Ariel Sharon advised French Jews to emigrate to Israel to avoid " the wildest antisemitism".

 Four days later Leblanc, who was not Jewish herself, admitted she had made the whole affair up.
-The revelation that the incident was a total invention created consternation and further outrage, particularly criticized was the media sensational exploration of the affair.
+The revelation that the incident was a total invention created consternation and further outrage, particularly criticized was the sensational exploitation of the affair by the media.

 The case inspired Jean-Marie Besset's 2006 play RER which in turn was the base for Téchiné's film script.
 Téchiné was interested in what he called the "human truth" behind the case.

 "I wanted to explore the genealogy of a lie, how it came to being.
 That's why I divided the film into two parts.
 The first is the circumstances, so you see the context under which the young woman was able to construct her lie.
 You see the difference elements that she takes from the context around her and puts into.
 Bleinstein, whose name she has taken.
 It's the name on the business card found in her bag, which she claims is the reason for being attacked.
 That was how I constructed the story."

 Téchiné cast in the leading role Belgian actress Emilie Dequenne, known internationally for her starring role in the Cannes Film Festival winner film Rosetta (1999).
 "I didn't want Jeanne to be depressive or a melancholic character," Téchiné explained.
 "I wanted her to be physical and athletic, which is why we came up with the idea of her rollerblading.
 It's significant that she falls in love with a top class athlete, which is based on the fact that the girl's real life lover was an athlete.
 And alongside her athleticism, Emilie has a day dreaming quality.
 In real life she is about 30, but in the film she looks much younger and more childlike."

 Reception

-The film garnered a favorable critical reaction, holding a fresh rating of 79% on Rotten Tomatoes.
-Critics single out for praise the performances of Emilie Dequenne.
-Metacritic gave the film an average score of 68/100, indicating "generally favorable reviews".
+The film garnered a favorable critical reaction.

 James Berardinelli from ReelViews called the film "a compelling piece of cinema".